Vishnu3125/poll-simulator-server/README.md

 # poll-simulator-server
 poll-simulator server for rest api

-> Candidates can vote here their favourite candidate and view result.
+> This is just an API server intended to run for [poll-simulator](https://github.com/Vishnu3125/poll-simulator-server.git)

+> This Server run on Python3 and Flask library

 ## Requirement
 - Make sure python3 is installed

 - Make sure all required libraries are installed

-## Run this backend server by:
+## How to Run this server
 #### clone this repo into a local directory by
 #### `git clone https://github.com/Vishnu3125/poll-simulator-server.git`
 #### Navigate into that directory